jimdough/Roadmaster/blog/wp-content/plugins/youtube-embed/readme.txt

 This could be useful, for instance, for having a separate profile for different parts of your site - posts, sidebar, etc - or for different video types (e.g. widescreen).

-By default you have 5 extra profiles - if you wish to have more (or less) this number can be changed from the `Options` sub-menu.
+By default you have 5 extra profiles - if you wish to have more (or less) this number can be changed from the YouTube Embed settings screen.

 == Lists ==